MCP server integration

 -

-Your application users require at least view access to the data source objects to query data and get answers.
+Your application users have at least view access to the data source objects to query data and get answers.

 -